 If this disability percentage rating is incorrect, you could lose thousands or even millions of dollars in your disability claim payments over your lifetime.

 To calculate your combined VA disability rating correctly, you need to know what each rating means and how they are combined.

 The first step is understanding the five different ratings of your disability percentage.

 - Total Disability Individual Unemployability (100%): This total disability rating is for veterans unable to work due to their service-connected disabilities.

-- Permanent and Total Disability (100%): This rating is for veterans with a service-connected injury/disability that is expected to last for at least 12 months or end in death.
+- Permanent and Total Disability (100%): This rating is for veterans with a service-connected injury/disability expected to last at least 12 months or end in death.

 - Moderate Disability (30%): This rating is for veterans with a service-connected injury/disability that causes some difficulty completing everyday activities.

 - Light Disability (10%): This rating is for veterans with a service-connected injury/disability that does not significantly interfere with daily activities.